SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Background

 In this work, we take a trained BNN model with binary weights (\{-1, +1\}) and map onto ReRAM crossbars using only two conductance states- $G_{MIN}$ (HRS) and $G_{MAX}$ (LRS) (details on mapping of negative and positive weights of the BNN along with circuit implementation have been presented in Section \ref{switchx}).
 From \figurename{~\ref{mapping}}, once the binarized weights of a BNN are mapped onto crossbars to obtain $G_{ideal}$, we integrate the resistive interconnect non-idealities of the crossbar and synaptic device variations to convert $G_{ideal}$ into $G_{non-ideal}$ (see Section \ref{platform}).
 This completes the mapping of the weights of the BNN onto a non-ideal crossbar.
 Thus, we have:

-Here, we carry out experiments on ReRAM crossbars with device ON/OFF ratios of 10 or 100 having $R_{MIN} = 20 k\Omega$~\cite{zahoor2020resistive, hajri2019rram}.
-The resistive are non-idealities as follows: $Rdriver = 1 k\Omega$, $Rwire\_row = 5 \Omega$, $Rwire\_col = 10 \Omega$ and $Rsense = 1 k\Omega$.
-The device-to-device variations in ReRAM conductances is modelled using a Gaussian distribution around the nominal device conductances with $\sigma/\mu = 10\%$ \cite{chen2015mitigating}.
+Unless otherwise stated, we carry out experiments on ReRAM crossbars with $R_{MIN} = 20 k\Omega$ and device ON/OFF ratio of 10~\cite{hajri2019rram}.
+The resistive are non-idealities as follows: $Rdriver = 1 k\Omega$, $Rwire\_row = 5 \Omega$, $Rwire\_col = 10 \Omega$ and $Rsense = 1 k\Omega$ \cite{deng2012rram, xia2016technological, rxnn, geniex}.
+The device-to-device variations in ReRAM conductances is modelled using a Gaussian distribution around the nominal device conductances with $\sigma/\mu = 10\%$ \cite{xia2016technological, chen2015mitigating}.
 For our experiments, by performing SPICE simulations with the ReRAM device model~\cite{nanoHUB.org19}, we identified that the binary analog voltages input to the ReRAM crossbars for BNN inference can be +0.1/-0.1 V to maintain linear ReRAM I-V characteristics \cite{mehonic2019simulation}.
 In this work, we have assumed that the correct mapping of the BNN weights to the memristive conductances (HRS or LRS) without stuck-at-fault defects is ensured post-training \cite{zhang2019handling}.
-We developed a hardware evaluation framework in Pytorch~\cite{bhattacharjee2021efficiency} to map the BNNs onto crossbars and investigate the cumulative impact of the resistive and device-level non-idealities on networks mapped with \textit{SwitchX} technique (explained in Section~\ref{switchx}) on the robustness of neural networks.
+We use a hardware evaluation framework in Pytorch~\cite{rxnn, bhatta} to map the BNNs onto non-ideal crossbars and investigate the cumulative impact of the resistive and device-level non-idealities on networks mapped with \textit{SwitchX} technique (explained in Section~\ref{switchx}) on the robustness of neural networks.